rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 No password is required, private/public key authentication works!

 !!!
 Note
-    In production environment, you should now remove the `ansible` passwords previously set to enforce your security (as now authentification password is not necessary).
+    In production environment, you should now remove the `ansible` passwords previously set to enforce your security (as now an authentication password is not necessary).

 ## Using Ansible